Distance-Domain Degrees of Freedom in Near-Field Region: Abstract

 \section{Abstract}

-Extremely large aperture array operating in the near‐field regime unlock additional spatial resources that can be exploited to simultaneously serve multiple users even when they share the same angular direction—a capability not achievable in conventional far‐field systems.
-A fundamental question, however, remains: ``\emph{What is the maximum spatial degree of freedom (DoF) of spatial multiplexing in the distance domain?}''

-In this paper, we address this open problem by investigating the spatial DoF of a line-of-sight (LoS) channel between a large two-dimensional transmit aperture and a linear receive array with collinearly-aligned elements (i.e., at the same angular direction) but located at different distances from the transmit aperture.
-We assume that both the aperture and linear array are continuous-aperture (CAP) arrays with an infinite number of elements and infinitesimal spacing, which establishes an upper bound for the spatial degrees of freedom (DoF) in the case of finite elements.
-First, we assume an ideal case where the transmit array is a single piece and the linear array is on the broad side of the transmit array.
-By reformulating the channel as an integral operator with a Hermitian convolution kernel, we derive a closed-form expression for the spatial DoF via the Fourier transform.
-Our analysis shows that the spatial DoF in the distance domain is predominantly determined by the extreme boundaries of the array rather than its detailed interior structure.
-We further extend the framework to non-broadside configurations by employing a projection method, which effectively converts the spatial DoF to an equivalent broadside case.
-Finally, we extend our analytical framework to the modular array, which shows the spatial DoF gain over the single-piece array given the constraint of the physical length of the array.
+Extremely large aperture array operating in the near‐field regime unlock additional spatial resources, which can be exploited to simultaneously serve multiple users even when they share the same angular direction.
+This work investigate the distance-domain degrees of freedom (DoF), which are the DoF when the user only varies its distance to the base station and not the angle.
+To obtain the distance-domain DoF, we investigate a line-of-sight (LoS) channel between a base station (source) and observation region representing users.
+The base station is modeled as a large two-dimensional transmit (Tx) array with an arbitrary shape.
+The observation region is modeled as an arbitrarily long linear receive (Rx) array, where elements are collinearly aligned but located at varying distances from the Tx array.
+We assume that both the Tx and Rx array has continuous aperture with an infinite number of elements and infinitesimal spacing, which establishes an upper bound for the distance-domain DoF in the case of finite number of elements.
+First, we assume an ideal case where the Tx array is a single piece and the Rx array is on the broad side of the Tx array.
+By reformulating the channel as an integral operator with a Hermitian convolution kernel, we derive a closed-form expression for the distance-domain DoF via the Fourier transform.
+Our analysis shows that the distance-domain DoF is predominantly determined by the extreme boundaries of both the Tx and Rx arrays rather than its detailed interior structure.
+We further extend the framework to non-broadside configurations by employing a projection method that converts the problem to an equivalent broadside case.
+Finally, we extend our analytical framework to the modular array, which shows the distance-domain DoF gain over the single-piece array given the constraint of the physical length of the array.